 When sending a care package to a servicemember overseas, it is important to remember that there are several guidelines and rules that must be followed both from the United States Post Office, but also Customs and the Military.
-Failure to do so, could cause the package to get delayed or even confiscated at customs (or could get your servicemember in trouble)!
+Failure to do so could cause the package to be delayed or even confiscated at customs (or could get your servicemember in trouble)!
+Make sure you aren’t sending any restricted items!

 - Send Fluf (Marshmallow cream in a jar) – this has a tendency to explode due to most military planes not having pressurized cargo areas.